thesonicfan192/SRB2FrontiersToDo/README.md

 # SRB2FrontiersToDo
-Read up on what we wanna do on a per week basis.
+Read up on what we wanna do
+updated from time to time

 # To Do
 make menus mouse operated